tytydraco/yessleep/out/The_night_my_ADHD_almost_got_me_killed_Final.md

   Speaking of which, was it wrong that I still kept eyeballing the blonde?
 Sure, she had most definitely been leading me on to get me into her house and all, but man she looked good in that painted-on dress.
 Damnit!
 What the hell was I thinking!?
 What're you gonna do?
 Ask her out for a cheap ass beer when she gets done eating your liver with some fava beans and a nice chianti!?
 Wait…did I hear that right!?

   "You're gonna what?"
 Earl asked, whimpering slightly as he backed away from the bars.

- "We…are…going…to…dine…on…you..," snooty looking, slick back hair guy said, mockingly slowly.
+  "We…are…going…to…dine…on…you..," snooty looking, slick back hair guy said, mockingly slow.

   "Y'all some sick mother fuckers…" Burt said, shaking his head in apparent denial.